 EDUC 255 LITERACY ACROSS THE CONTENT AREAS (3CR)

 Literacy Across the Content Areas examines the development of literacy through various perspectives.
 The course provides instruction to CWRU students preparing to become content area teachers to help enhance their own students’ reading comprehension and writing profieciency.
 The course includes instructional routines and strategies designed to develop content area literacy using reading and writing to engage students with expository text, academic language and content area vocabulary, best practices for studying, accommodating diverse learners and learning styles, and the use of trade books.
-Integral to the course is field experience at a local high school.
+Integral to the course is field experience.

 EDUC 338 SEMINAR AND PRACTICUM IN ADOLESCENTS (3CR)